DevExpress/dotnet-eud/interface-elements-for-web/articles/pivot-table/data-presentation/filter-data-in-pivot-tables.md

 # Filter Data in Pivot Tables
 By default, the Pivot Table processes all records when calculating its values.
 Data filtering allows you to process only those records that meet your requirements.

-Topics in this section describe two ways of filtering data in Pivot Tables - using Filter Windows (provide simple filtering capabilities) and the Filter Editor (used for advanced filtering).
+This section explains how to use Filter Windows (for simple filtering) and the Filter Editor (for advanced filtering) to filter Pivot Table data.

 The following sections and topics are available:
 * [Filter Data by Field Values](filter-data/filter-data-by-field-values.md)